lamp-luwak/lamp-luwak/docs/getting-started.md

 `dispatch` - Run all subscribed functions and pass arguments to calling subscribers.

 `subscribe` - Subscribe function to object.
 Subscribed function will be called each `dispatch` call.
-Subscribed function can get all arguments whan passed to `dispatch` call.
+Subscribed function can get all arguments what passed to `dispatch` call.

 `modify` - Helper for modify immutable data.
 ```typescript